linas/anant/README.md

 this by hand, or custom-tailor to suit your needs.

-There is a unit test, rather ad-hoc in nature, and it is not "user-freindly".
+There is a unit test, rather ad-hoc in nature, and it is not "user-friendly".
 It will report some errors in the last few decimal places of various routines, depending on how it was invoked.
 It is up to you to figure out if these are serious errors or not.
 Caveat Emptor!

 (I mean, its 'error-free' for me, i.e. 'good enough'.
 There is nothing in here that is horribly broken, as far as I know.
-If quibbling over the last few decimal places is important to you, you might have a different opinion.)
+If quibbling over the last few decimal places is important to you, you might have a different opinion.
+If you're reasonably careful, and actually think about what you are actually doing, things will go well.)

-Patches to improve the build system, and other fixes are accepted.
+Patches to improve the build system (and anything else that annoys you) are gladly accepted.

 Precision
 ---------